-Evidence of settlement/movement has affected the building reflected by previous structural repairs in the block.
+Evidence of settlement/movement has affected the building reflected by distortion to the main walls.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

 The property is situated in an area of past mining activity.
 A mining report should be obtained from the Coal Authority to provide information as to historic and future mining activity and whether the property has been the subject of any compensation claims and to confirm that the property is not adversely affected.